jenkinsci/analysis-model/CONTRIBUTING.md

 # Contributing to the Static Analysis Model and Parsers Library

-This page provides information about contributing code to the Static Analysis Model and Parsers Library.
-This library is part of Jenkins' [Warnings Next Generation Plugin](https://github.com/jenkinsci/warnings-ng-plugin).
+This document provides information about contributing code to the Static Analysis Model and Parsers Library.
-Since it has no dependencies to Jenkins it might be used for other projects as well in the future.

 ## Beginner Topics